Travel Mishaps Part 1: Vacations in the Cold

 I had booked a flight to Little Rock, Arkansas.
-We were headed to the Crater of Diamonds State Park in Murfreesboro, Arkansas to go diamond hunting.
+We headed to the Crater of Diamonds State Park in Murfreesboro, Arkansas to go diamond hunting.
 What could be more romantic than digging through the dirt and discovering our very own diamond?
 We learned about the park and talked about a trip there, and I had made plans for the perfect weekend getaway.

 And it was perfect.
 We had a great flight and a nice drive to the bed and breakfast.
 The bed and breakfast was romantic and close to perfect.
 We enjoyed a great start to a Valentine’s weekend.